JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 The Securitat man's face remained an impassive mask throughout.
 He touched an earbead from time to time, cocking his head slightly to listen.
-Someone else was listening to Lawrence's testimony and feeding him more material.
+Someone else was listening to Batman's testimony and feeding him more material.

-The Securitat man scooted his chair closer to Lawrence, leaned in close, searching his face.
+The Securitat man scooted his chair closer to Batman, leaned in close, searching his face.
 "We don't have any record of this Krotoski person," he said.
 "I advise you to go home and forget about him."

-The words were said without any inflection at all, and that was scariest of all -- Lawrence had no doubt about what this meant.
+The words were said without any inflection at all, and that was scariest of all -- Batman had no doubt about what this meant.
 There were no records because Zbigniew Krotoski was erased.

-Lawrence wondered what he was supposed to say to this armed child now.
+Batman wondered what he was supposed to say to this armed child now.
 Did he lay his finger alongside of his nose and wink?
 Apologize for wasting his time?
 Everyone told him to listen before he spoke here.
 Should he just wait?